fedotawa/FlashOEMLogo/README.md

   require the presence of /data/custom.bin file and takes image from /cust/media/oemlogo.mbn.

-  The app allows to automatically crop images, resize them to screen dimensions and decrease color depth.
+  The app allows to automatically crop images, resize them to screen dimension and decrease color depth.
   You also can flash oemlogo.mbn file directly if you use advanced color downsampling or dithering.